-Industry Public Utilities is committed to keeping our customers informed about the quality of the safe, reliable drinking water we provide to your homes 24/7 and meets or exceeds all state and federal standards.
+Industry Public Utilities is committed to keeping our customers informed about the quality of their water.
+We provide a safe, reliable drinking water supply to your homes continuously that meets or exceeds all State and Federal drinking water standards.

-Our 2019 Consumer Confidence Report (CCR) is an annual drinking water quality report that the Safe Drinking Water Act requires public water systems to provide to its customers and includes important information on where our water comes from and the quality of your water.
+Our 2022 Consumer Confidence Report (CCR) is an annual drinking water quality report that the Safe Drinking Water Act requires public water systems to provide to its customers and includes important information on where our water comes from and the quality of your water.